Jump: Search for:

 The primary Percentiles feature offers these output options:

-Percentile Options for Microsoft Access
+Percentile Calculation Options for Microsoft Access

 A table is created containing the percentile values you specify.
 You can choose to create: